rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 	YADE_CLASS_BASE_DOC_ATTRS(ThisClass,BaseClass,"class documentation",((type1,attribute1,initValue1,,"Documentation for attribute 1"))((type2,attribute2,initValue2,,"Documentation for attribute 2")));

-  Note that attributes are encodes in double parentheses, not separated by commas.
+  Note that attributes are encoded in double parentheses, not separated by commas.
 Empty attribute list can be given simply by ``YADE_CLASS_BASE_DOC_ATTRS(ThisClass,BaseClass,"documentation",)`` (the last comma is mandatory), or by omiting ``ATTRS`` from macro name and last parameter altogether.

 * Fundamental type: strings, various number types, booleans, ``Vector3r`` and others.
 Their "handlers" (serializers and deserializers) are defined in ``lib/serialization``.